 Beside kinesthetically doing a skill, being able to visually see what you need to do is one of the most favorable options to learning.

-Look at any NHL game and break down what is happening.
-Many that watch a game get focused in on waiting for a goal or looking for an exciting play when watching the game.
+One thing that we brought up yesterday was looking at any NHL game you watch and breaking down what is happening.
+We brought up the fact that many get focused in on waiting for a goal or looking for an exciting play when watching the game.
 It is important that as an athlete we watch for details that relate to our own game.

 As you move through Bantam to Midget and into Junior many goaltenders pick up traits from 2-3 NHL goaltenders that they watch consistently in the NHL.
 In addition, they watch a game and pick out what they like and don't like about the two goaltenders that are playing at each end.